-Here, the Bloody Mary goes to Mexico and opts for tequila instead of vodka, with layers of smoky chipotle in adobo.
+Here, the Bloody Mary picks up Mexican ingredients and opts for tequila instead of vodka, with layers of smoky chipotle in adobo.
 Fresh orange juice and zest add sunny flavors, while a few ounces of crisp beer make the drink a bit lighter and more refreshing.

 What Kind of Tequila Should I Use in a Bloody Mary?

 I like blanco tequila in this, since it offers crisp, clear, grassy-herbal flavors.
 You can use whatever you’d put in a Paloma.
 (Go for one that’s made with 100% agave—not a mixto tequila distilled from a mix of agave and sugar.)

 A few favorite brands include Tapatio, Olmeca Altos, Tequila Ocho, Azteca Azul, Arette, Siembra Azul, and Calle 23.
 You can also use reposado tequila in a Bloody Maria, but it’ll be a bit more mellow.

 If you can't find those, any mid-range or top shelf brand will do.